Whatever I Do (Wherever I Go): Chart performance

-Due to this success, Dean went on to record her album with SAW.
-The resulting LP, Heart First, released in November 1984, was fully produced by the trio, except for "Searchin' (I Gotta Find a Man)".
+Other versions and Legacy

 Dean re-recorded the song for her 1995 album The Best of Hazell Dean.

-Cover versions
+In 1987, Laura Branigan recorded a version of the song for her album, Touch.
+Her version was also produced by Stock Aitken & Waterman.

-American artist Laura Branigan recorded a cover version of the song for her 1987 album Touch.
-Her version was also produced by SAW.
+In 2025, the song was voted by listeners of the A Journey Through Stock Aitken Waterman podcast as the fifteenth greatest SAW record of all time.